Who is eligible to apply?

 How many questions are on the application?

 The application consists of five questions, each ranging from 1,000 – 1,500 characters.
 Cities are also encouraged to submit a short 30 – 60 second video that explains why your strategy should be selected as a winner.
-The quality of the video file will not be a factor in the evaluation rubric.
+The production quality of the video will not be a factor in the evaluation rubric.

 Is there a language requirement for the application?